| | FCC Notice of Apparent Liability - Unlicensed Operations

 Brewer's Amateur Radio and GMRS station licenses.
 22

-22. As noted above at ¶ 3, the OSC (at ¶ 19) directed that,
+22. As noted above at ¶ 3, the OSC (at ¶ 19) directed that, notwithstanding the resolution of the specified issues, it

 should be determined whether a forfeiture order should be